Why do we prefer things that we are familiar with?

 Where this bias occurs

-Consider the following hypothetical situation: one day, Jane and her family decide to visit an area in town called “Little Portugal” to eat lunch at a restaurant.
+Consider the following hypothetical situation: one day, Jane and her family visit an area called “Little Portugal” to eat lunch at a restaurant.
 Jane has never eaten Portuguese food before.
-As a result, when Jane looks at the menu, she doesn’t recognize any of the dishes; some of the ingredients are completely foreign to her.
+As a result, when Jane looks at the menu, she doesn’t recognize any of the dishes; some of the ingredients are entirely foreign to her.

 Jane doesn’t know what to order.
-Then, she notices that on the backside of the menu, there is pizza and burgers.
-Finally, some food she is familiar with!
+Then, on the back side of the menu, she noticed that they also offer pizza and burgers.
+Finally, some familiar food!
 Jane loves pizza—she eats it all the time.
-So naturally, this is what Jane orders.
+So naturally, this is what she decides to order.

 Related Biases